The Way of the Cross – Lenten Season 2018

 Paul put it this way.
 He said, “When I want to do good, evil is right there with me.
 For in my inner being I delight in God’s law, but I see another law at work in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin at work within my members What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God – through Jesus Christ our Lord” (Romans 7:21b-25 NIV).

-That identity in relationship with our Creator Father, creates purpose and significance in joining his cause and become essential to his goals, all of which brings deep and lasting meaning to our lives.
+That identity of a relationship with our Creator Father, creates purpose and significance in joining his cause and become essential to his goals, all of which brings deep and lasting meaning to our lives.
 Enough said.
 It is beautiful in it’s simplicity.
 It’s about relationships.
-Instinctively we know that that is true between humans as well as between us and our Creator.
+Instinctively we know that it is true between humans as well as between us and our Creator.

 What does that have to do with the Sanctification Gap, the credibility gap that we agonize about constantly?
 Everything of course.
 In order to have a relationship, one must know the other and know ourselves (especially in relation to the other).
 Basic.
 Our problem is that we are blind or ignorant of who God really is and why he is hidden and why he is said to be so angry with us.
 On the other hand, we are confused as to what the problem is with this world, with our neighbors, with ourselves.
 The question of evil troubles us.